-- Amerisleep Platform Bed — The Amerisleep Platform Bed is our favorite queen size platform bed because it has solid pine wood slats to support your mattress, easy assembly, a 13-inch height, and a sleek, low-profile design.
+- Amerisleep Upholstered Platform Bed — The Amerisleep Upholstered Bed Frame is our favorite queen size platform bed because it has solid wood slats to support your mattress, easy assembly, a 13-inch height, and a sleek, low-profile design with a classic headboard.

 Best Queen Size Platform Beds

 |Amerisleep Upholstered Bed Frame||Upholstered bed frame with a headboard for a classic appealing look|

 |Zoma Mattress Foundation||Detachable legs allow foundation to be used as a stand alone base or with a bed frame|

 |Vaya Platform Bed||Oversized hardwood slats support the mattress, providing a long-lasting, sturdy base|

 |DHP Rose Upholstered Bed with Storage||bentwood slat support system provides ventilation and support|